richersu-teacher/teach-tools/README.md

 ### Third-party Libraries

 - Tailwind CSS
+- React
+- ReactDOM
+- Babel Standalone
 - xlsx-js-style
 - canvas-confetti
-- Babel Standalone
+- Google Fonts

 All third-party libraries are used under their respective open-source licenses (e.g., MIT License).
 All rights belong to their original authors.